socaltiger/BatchSubmit.com/README.md

-BatchSubmit is a lightweight open source Distributed Asynchronous Job Submitting/Scheduling Platform, a true Task as Service solution<p>
+BatchSubmit is a lightweight open source Distributed Asynchronous Job Submitting/Scheduling Platform, a true Task as Service solution.<p>

-It rethinks software not as applications, but as executable tasks — invoked directly, parameterized, which creates it own UI on the fly.
+It rethinks software not as applications, but as executable tasks — invoked directly, parameterized, and render its own UI on the fly.<p>

 Seeking strategic partners for scaling (VC inquiries welcome).<p>